-Concerns about treatments and managing side effects, hospital stays, and medical bills are common.
-You may also worry about caring for your family, keeping your job, or continuing daily activities.
+Concerns about treatments and managing side effects, hospital stays and medical bills are common.
+You may also worry about caring for your family, keeping your job or just continuing daily activities.

 Several organizations offer special programs for women with breast cancer.
 Women who have had the disease serve as trained volunteers.
-They may talk with or visit women who have breast cancer, provide information, and lend emotional support.
+They may talk with or visit women who have breast cancer, provide information and lend emotional support.

-They often share their experiences with breast cancer treatment, breast reconstruction, and recovery.
+They often share their experiences with breast cancer treatment, breast reconstruction and recovery.

 You may be afraid that changes to your body will affect not only how you look but also how other people feel about you.
 You may worry that breast cancer and its treatment will affect your sexual relationships.
 Many couples find it helps to talk about their concerns.
 Some find that counseling or a couples' support group can be helpful.

 - Doctors, nurses and other members of your health care team can answer questions about treatment, working or other activities.

 - Social workers, counselors, or members of the clergy can be helpful if you want to talk about your feelings or concerns.
 Often, social workers can suggest resources for financial aid, transportation, home care or emotional support.

 - Support groups also can help.
 In these groups, women with breast cancer or their family members meet with other patients or their families to share what they have learned about coping with the disease and the effects of treatment.
 Groups may offer support in person, over the telephone or on the Internet.
 You may want to talk with a member of your health care team about finding a support group.